EventSaucePHP/EventSauce/docs/docs/utilities/clock.md

 updated_at: 2019-12-09
 ---

-In PHP, you can easily the current time by simply creating a `DateTime(Immutable)` instance.
+In PHP, you can easily get the current time by simply creating a `DateTime(Immutable)` instance.
 In cases where time (or the passing of time) is important, introducing a system clock can be very beneficial.
 A system clock is used to provide the notion of time to you application.
 Because the interface is very simple, it's also simple